LOS ANGELES LAX

 Terminal 3

-Los Angeles International Airport Terminal 3 serves Alaska Air and Horizon Air.
+Los Angeles International Airport Terminal 3 serves Alaska Air, Horizon Air, Jet Blue, Spirit Airlines, Virgin America and Virgin Australia.
 It contains gates 30-39.

 Terminal 4

-Los Angeles International Airport Terminal 4 serves American Airlines, American Eagle, Cathay Pacific, Midwest and Qantas.
+Los Angeles International Airport Terminal 4 serves American Airlines, American Eagle and Qantas.
 It contains gates 41-48.

 Terminal 5

-Los Angeles International Airport Terminal 5 serves Aerolitoral, Aeromexico (arrivals), Air Jamaica, Alitalia and Delta.
+Los Angeles International Airport Terminal 5 serves Aerolitoral, Delta Airlines and Northwest.
 It contains gates 50-58.

 Terminal 6

-Los Angeles International Airport Terminal 6 serves Air Tran, Continental Airlines, Copa Airlines, Frontier Airlines, Spirit Airlines, Sun Country, United and Virgin America.
+Los Angeles International Airport Terminal 6 serves Alaska Airlines, Allegiant Air, Continental Airlines, Copa Airlines, Frontier Airlines, Horizon Air, and United.
 It contains gates 60-69.

 Terminal 7